iterative/dvc.org/content/docs/user-guide/experiment-management/persisting-experiments.md

 You can now use standard Git commands (e.g. `git add/commit/push`) to version this experiment directly in the <abbr>repository</abbr>.
 DVC-tracked data and artifacts are already in the DVC cache, and the rest (params, code and config files, etc.) can be stored in Git.

-Please note that you may need to run `dvc push` to copy the DVC cache contents to your DVC remote to share or backup.
+> Please note that you need to
+`dvc push` in order to share or backup the DVC cache contents.